Quick answers to common questions about the MCC PMax script.

 Check the error column (N) in the settings tab for that account's row.
 Common issues include invalid CID format, no PMax/Shopping/DG campaigns, or permission problems.
 The Troubleshooting guide has detailed solutions.

 Timeout errors usually mean an account has a lot of data.
 The script will retry on the next hourly run.
-If it keeps failing, you can try increasing run times or reducing PLACEMENT_LIMIT in the advanced settings.
+If it keeps failing, try spreading accounts across more time slots or reducing PLACEMENT_LIMIT in the advanced settings.

 First, check the 'Last Successful Run' timestamp to ensure the account is actually updating.
 Then verify the date range (last 30 days) and timezone.
 Data differences from the UI are usually due to timezone or removed campaigns.